 The philosophy at Meetup is “when we get together and do the things that matter to us, we’re at our best.”
-If you are passionate about something, or need a group of people to do what you love, you should consider signing up for Meetup today.
-In this article, we’ll explain how Meetup works, and teach you everything you need to know to help you decide if Meetup is for you.
+If you are passionate about something, or need a group of people to do what you love, you should consider signing up today.
+In this article, we’ll explain how the Meetup works, and teach you everything you need to know to help you decide if the website is for you.

 Meetup was founded in 2002 by Scott Heiferman and Matt Meeker, and is based in New York City.
 Heifernman cited the September 11th attacks in New York City as inspiration for him to make it easier for strangers to come together.
 Since then, Meetup has grown to over 28 million members who have organized over 260,000 meetup groups.
 In over 179 countries, 610,000 monthly meetups take place.
 Meetup also recently launched its app for mobile devices, so now it’s even easier to organize your meetups by taking Meetup with you on the go!